Courses Offered by University College

-Gateway is a letter-graded, two-credit-hour elective course designed to help first-year students thrive at OU.
-Gateway classes are active learning environments that become close communities.
-Gateway is limited to 19-21 students and led by amazing Instructors and Peer Teaching Assistants (PTAs) invested in the success of their students.
-Some Gateway courses are also part of our impactful First-Year Learning Communities where a small cohort (19-21) students take 2-3 courses together and have the opportunity to explore their dicipline based coures more deeply through the integration of the discipline based course(s) and faculty within the Gateway course curriculum, assignments, and class activities.
+First-Year Foundations (formerly Gateway to College Learning) is a letter-graded, two-credit-hour elective course designed to help first-year students thrive at OU.
+First-Year Foundations classes are active learning environments that become close communities.
+First-Year Foundations is limited to 19-21 students and led by amazing Instructors and Peer Teaching Assistants (PTAs) invested in the success of their students.
+Some First-Year Foundations courses are also part of our impactful First-Year Learning Communities where a small cohort (19-21) students take 2-3 courses together and have the opportunity to explore their discipline-based courses more deeply through the integration of the discipline-based course(s) and faculty within the First-Year Foundations course curriculum, assignments, and class activities.

-There are various themes of interest for Gateway and FYLCs!
+There are various themes of interest for First-Year Foundations and First-Year Learning Communities!
 Click the button below to explore the options and select your FYE course!

 University College Seminars, UCOL 1022